achen318/linear/2023-10-13/README.md

 ## Features

-- Initialize with matrix
-- Use 3 elementary row operators
+- Allow the usage of the three elementary row operations
-- Get, set values
-- Get row
-- Display matrix
+- Display the matrix
+- Perform row operations through user input

 ## WIP